 - BMPEA is a stimulant related to amphetamines.
 This chemical can lead to health problems such as dangerous high blood pressure, heart rhythm problems, memory loss, and mood problems.
 Supplements with the herb Acacia rigidula labeled on the packaging often contain BMPEA, even though this chemical has never been found in that herb.

 - DMBA and DMMA are stimulants that are chemically very similar to one another.
 They have been found in fat-burning and workout supplements.
 DMBA is also known as AMP citrate.
 Both chemicals can cause nervous system and heart problems.

 - Brazilian diet pills are also known as Emagrece Sim and Herbathin dietary supplements.
 The FDA has warned consumers not to buy these products.
 They contain stimulant drugs and drugs used to treat depression.
 These can cause severe mood swings.

-- Fiber supplements that contain guar gum have caused blockages in the intestines and esophagus (the tube that carries food from your mouth to your stomach).
+- Fiber supplements that contain guar gum have caused blockages in the intestines and esophagus, the tube that carries food from your mouth to your stomach and intestines.

 - Chitosan is a dietary fiber from shellfish.
 Some products that contain chitosan are Natrol, Chroma Slim, and Enforma.
 People who are allergic to shellfish should not take these supplements.

 Manore MM.
 Dietary supplements for improving body composition and reducing body weight: where is the evidence?
 Int J Sport Nutr Exerc Metab.
 2012;22:139-154.
 PMID: 22465867 www.ncbi.nlm.nih.gov/pubmed/22465867.